aliarslanansari/Data-Science-Study/README.md

 * books in "/books" directory

-I'm updating resourses on regular basis
+I'm updating resourses on regular basis...